binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Using IaaS and even more so PaaS can provide great productivity gains, but everything comes at a cost.
 You don't get productivity gains for free.
 You will be sacrificing something and usually that something is at least security.
 You no longer have control of your data.

 Using cloud services can be a good thing especially for smaller businesses and start ups, but before the decision is made as to whether to use an external cloud provider or whether to use or create your own, there are some very important considerations to be made.
+We will discuss these in the Identify Risks and Countermeasures subsections.

 ### Competitive Advantage

-If you are a start up, just be aware that the speed you have initially with a PaaS will not continue as your product moves from Proof of Concept to something that customers start to use if you decide to be more careful about customers and your own IP by bringing it in-house or entrusting it to a provider that takes security seriously rather than just saying they do.
+If you are a start up, just be aware that the speed you have initially with a PaaS may not continue as your product moves from Proof of Concept to something that customers start to use if you decide to be more careful about customers and your own IP by bringing it in-house or entrusting it to a provider that takes security seriously rather than just saying they do.
+We will be investigating these options through the Identify Risks subsection.

 ### Control

 Control of our environments

 We are blindly trusting huge amounts of IP to CSPs.
-In fact, I have worked for clients that insist on putting everything in The Cloud.
+In fact, I have worked for many customers that insist on putting everything in The Cloud without much thought.
 Some have even said that they are not concerned with security.
 The problem is, they do not understand what is at risk.
 They may wonder why their competitor beats them to market as their progress and plans are intercepted.
 The best book I have read to date that reveals the problem with this blind yielding of everything is Bruce Schneier Data and Goliath.
 This is an eye opening canon of what we are doing and what its results are going to be.

 When ever you see that word "trust", you are yielding control to the party you are trusting.
 When you trust an entity with your assets, you are giving them control.
-Are your assets their primary concern, or is it maximising profits?
+Are your assets their primary concern, or is it maximising their profits by using you and/or your data as their asset?

-If you decide to use an external cloud provider, you need to be aware that what ever goes into The Cloud is almost completely out of your control and you can not pull it back once it has been released, as you have no idea whether the existing data is really removed from The Cloud.
+If you decide to use an external cloud provider, you need to be aware that what ever goes into The Cloud is almost completely out of your control, you may not be able to remove it once it is there, as you may not have visibility into whether or not the existing data is really removed from The Cloud.

 ### Data